airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 Global Optimization
 -------------------

-Global optimizationglobal optimizations has two goals.
+Global optimization has two goals.
 The first one is to put your code in a form where it is easy to do local optimiztions.
 For example, if you have a large procedure that performs several slow, complex calculations, you might see if you can break parts of that procedure into their own functions where the values can be precomputed or memoized.

-Stateless functionsstateless functions (functions that only operate on the parameters that were passed to them - i.e. no globals or system calls) are the easiest type of functions to optimize in a computer.
+Stateless functions (functions that only operate on the parameters that were passed to them - i.e. no globals or system calls) are the easiest type of functions to optimize in a computer.
 The more stateless parts of your program you have, the more opportunities